 In the 17th century, during the Swedish wars, the castle deteriorated and at the end of that century it was abandoned.
 In the 18th century, the eastern wing and external fortifications were demolished, in order to obtain building material for the local population.
 At the end of the eighteenth century, the main tower and the southern wing were also destroyed.
 The dismantling was continued unfortunately in the next century.
 The outer ward was destroyed during the construction of a new town hall in the 1930s.
 The first archaeological research began in 1924, when the outline of the castle’s complex from early modern times was unveiled and partly reconstructed.

 The castle was situated on the isthmus between two lakes, on the northern side, close to the shore.
 It was built of brick on a very tall, stone plinth.
 It was a regular complex on a square plan with a side length of 39 meters.
 From the south adjoined the economic outer ward with entry from the east.
 The whole was surrounded by a wide, watered moat.
 In the corners of the outer wall there were four cylindrical towers, three of which were large and one, north-eastern, clearly smaller.
 Perhaps they were created as a result of the late medieval expansion as part of adapting the defense to the use of firearms.

-To this day, the walls of the ground floor of three wings of the upper castle have been preserved, with a height of up to 5 meters, together with part of the inner divisions and pillars.
+To this day, the walls of the ground floor of three wings of the upper ward have been preserved, with a height of up to 5 meters, together with part of the inner divisions and pillars.
 However, this is the outline of the building after the transformations from early modern times.
 Only weakly legible relics left of the southern wing and the main tower.
 On the site of the outer bailey, there is a town hall from the interwar period.

 Garniec M., Garniec-Jackiewicz M., Zamki państwa krzyżackiego w dawnych Prusach, Olsztyn 2006.